 Defining Personal Strengths

-Taken broadly, your strengths include skills you might describe at a job interview, and also capabilities learned through a hobby.
+Taken broadly, your personal strengths include skills you might describe at a job interview, and also capabilities learned through a hobby.
 Your greatest strengths may be a source of pride, integral to your identity.
 And, without a doubt, you have strengths that aren’t apparent to you, but are blatantly obvious to others.
+Tapping into our personal strengths will help unleash our true potential.

 All that is gold does not glitter,